Hula Nature Reserve

 Time: Allow about 1¼ to 1½ hours to complete the walk.

 Admission: This is a site of the Israel Nature and Parks Authority.
-Summer hours are Sunday to Thursday and Saturday 8.00 am to 5.00 pm, with the last entrance being at 4.00 pm, and Fridays and holiday eves 8.00 am to 4.00 pm.
+Summer hours are Sunday to Thursday and Saturday 8.00 a.m. to 5.00 p.m., with the last entrance being at 4.00 p.m., and Fridays and holiday eves 8.00 a.m. to 4.00 p.m.
 Closing time in the winter is 1 hour earlier.
-There is a gift ship that sells hot and cold drinks.
-There are WC’s.
+There is a gift shop that sells hot and cold drinks.
+There are restrooms.
 There are shaded picnic tables close to the Visitor Center.
+Their telephone number is 04 693-7069, and for the Visitor Center 04-686 0114.

-The Hula Nature Reserve contains three types of tall wetland plants – reeds, papyrus and bullrushes.
-There are also reeds and bullrushes in the Agamon HaHuleh Lakes, but only a small amount of papyrus.
+The Hula Nature Reserve contains three types of tall wetland plants – reeds, papyri and bullrushes.
+There are also reeds and bulrushes in the Agamon HaHuleh Lakes, but only a small amount of papyri.

 One of the main uses of papyrus in the past was for making paper.
 Strips were made from its peeled stalk and glued together to make sheets.
 This technique began in Egypt in about 3,000 BCE and spread throughout the ancient world.
 Nowadays, papyrus is almost extinct from Egypt.
 More recently, Arab villagers used to collect the papyrus stalks from the Hula swamps to make baskets.

-There are interesting connections of these plants to the Biblical story of the Israelites in Egypt.
+There are interesting connections of these plants to the biblical story of the Israelites in Egypt.
 There were reeds on the banks of the Nile and this was reported by Pharaoh when he described his dream to Joseph (Genesis 41:18).
 Moses’ ark was rescued from the reeds on the River Nile by Pharaoh’s daughter (Exodus 2.5).
 Papyrus material is called gomé in the Bible and Moses’ ark was made of this (Exodus 2:3).
 After leaving Egypt, the Israelites crossed the Yam Suf.
-This is sometimes translated as the Reed Sea or Sea of Reeds, although given its Hebrew name, it was probably a body of water full of bullrushes, and not reeds.
-The Reed Sea is sometimes identified with the Red Sea, which is a seawater inlet of the Indian Ocean, but neither reeds nor bullrushes grow in saltwater.
+This is sometimes translated as the Reed Sea or Sea of Reeds, although given its Hebrew name it was probably a body of water full of bulrushes and not reeds.
+The Reed Sea is sometimes identified with the Red Sea, which is a seawater inlet of the Indian Ocean.
+However, bulrushes do not grow in saltwater and this identification is probably in error.

 Once growing extensively in Israel, the papyrus plant now grows mainly in the Hula Valley.